-The employee may elect to have a Union representative, including Union legal counsel present at the initial or other interviews or at the Pre-Disciplinary Meeting, provided that the participation of a Union representative does not unreasonably delay the process.
+Section 16.4.
+Union Representative.
+The supervisor may elect to have a Union representative, including Union legal counsel, present at the initial or subsequent interviews or at the Pre-Disciplinary Meeting, provided that the participation of a Union representative does not unreasonably delay the process.
 An "unreasonable delay" means any delay in excess of ten (10) business days.